South Africa: Most looted shops still shut | DW | 02.08.2021

 "I have to pay rent," Mampane added.
 "Phones have to be paid for.
 My boys are here.
 They have got families as well.
 If there is no money, what is going to happen?"

-Exemplar Retail Limited owns about 20 shopping malls across South Africa.
-The company's CEO, Jason McCormick, admited that the rebuilding process will not be child's play.
+Exemplar REITail Limited owns about 20 shopping malls across South Africa.
+The company's CEO, Jason McCormick, admitted that the rebuilding process will not be child's play.

 "Somewhere close to €29 billion worth of damage," McCormick told DW.
-"We haven't finalised the details yet.
-The surveyors and engineers are still finalising their reports, but it's certainly not a couple of tens of millions.
-It's significant."
+"We haven't finalized the details yet.
+The surveyors and engineers are still finalizing their reports, but it's certainly not a couple of tens of millions.
+It's significant.

 "There was no doubt that this was sustained.
 This was planned.
 There was an intention to cause maximum damage.
 They disabled our fire prevention systems in the malls.
-They attacked them so that we couldn't put out the fires," added McCormick.
+They attacked them so that we couldn't put out the fires," he added.

 "Since the riots in mid-July, we have tried to repair damages to our clinic to allow us to become operational and see our participants," Nana added.